 - If you don’t want to do the whole baking process beforehand, at least make the batter in advance so all you have to do is scoop the cookies and bake ‘em.

 - Let your kids help.
-My daughter LOVED making the batter, as well as rolling the dough balls in sprinkles.
+My older daughter LOVED making the batter, as well as rolling the dough balls in sprinkles.
 While she was too young to help me place the eye sprinkles when the cookies came out of the oven, she enjoyed watching that part, too, and told me where to place them.

 Frequently Asked Questions

-Do I really have to chill the cookie dough?
 If you want your cookies to have any sort of shape that’s not an unrecognizable lump, yes.

 The dough is also really sticky, too, so if you don’t give it to the time to chill a bit, it’s going stick all over your hands during the shaping process.

-Quick tips for making Halloween Funfetti Cookies
+Quick tips for making this Halloween dessert

 - Make these cookies dairy free by using vegetable shortening instead of butter.
-This recipe is adapted from my Chocolate Chip Cookies, which I adapted from a family friend.
+This recipe is adapted from my Pecan Chocolate Chip Cookies, which I adapted from a family friend.
 Her original recipe calls for vegetable shortening, so I know it will work in this dough.

 - Store in an air-tight food storage container for up to a week.